tano-systems/meta-tanowrt/docs/build-kas.rst

    # git clone --recursive https://github.com/tano-systems/meta-tanowrt tanowrt
    # cd ~/tanowrt

-Build TanoWrt image by running the ``kas build`` command with the path to the YML-target file as an argument:
+Build TanoWrt image by running the ``kas build`` command with the path to the target YML-file as an argument:

 .. code-block:: shell